OxfordSemantic/accents/README.md

 ## Querying with Accent-Insensitive Search

-You can now query the system using SPARQL with the tuple table.
+You can now query the system using SPARQL at http://localhost:12110/console/datastores/sparql?datastore=accents.
 For example:

 ```sparql
 SELECT ?prod ?actualLabel ?searchLabel